T-E-K-N-A-S/OOPD/README.md

 3. When a patient registers, an option of “location” is provided.
 The “location” can be OPD or LOCAL.
 OPD means that a patient needs a consultation in the hospital.
 LOCAL means the patient needs to be hospitalized in the hospital.
-4. Either a patient has an option to select a doctor or the SHS will allocate the doctor to patient.
-In case of SHS allocating the doctor, one should add an intelligent algorithm for such matching.
+4. Either a patient has an option to select a doctor ~~or the SHS will allocate the doctor to patient.
+In ~~case of SHS allocating the doctor, one should add an intelligent algorithm for such matching~~
 5. SHS will maintain the details about all the doctors in the hospital.
-The doctors are divided into junior residents, senior residents, specialists and senior specialists.
-Each department/category is headed by a head of the department (HoD).
-The HoD is a senior specialist with some administrative responsibilities.
-Some of the doctors are also surgeons and senior surgeons.
+The doctors are divided into junior residents, senior residents, specialists and senior specialists. ~~Each department/category is headed by a head of the department (HoD).
+The HoD is a senior specialist with some administrative responsibilities.~~ Some of the doctors are also surgeons and senior surgeons.
 A department consists of a team of doctors – a combination of junior and senior residents, one or more specialist and senior specialist.
 6. All doctors conduct OPD and the timings are specified in their profile.
 Any junior doctor can refer patients to a doctor senior to him in the same department.
-7. Only the specialist or senior specialist can refer a patient to another department.
+7. ~~Only the specialist or senior specialist can refer a patient to another department.~~
 8. Whenever a patient visits hospital, either as OPD patient or as LOCAL patient, all his data like day and time of visit, day and time of discharge, department, doctor or doctors, disease identified, medicines prescribed, other tests advised etc. are recorded.
-9. When a doctor logs into the SHS system, it shows the list of assigned patients (since his last login).
-The doctor can sort the patients based on patient id, name and type.
+9. ~~When a doctor logs into the SHS system, it shows the list of assigned patients (since his last~~ ~~login).
+The doctor can sort the patients based on patient id, name and type.~~
 10. The system will also show the patient available history to the assigned doctor
 11. The patients can also be critical or non-critical.
 The critical patients may need a surgeon.
 B. Users of the system